avently/evraon-website/terms.md

 11.4.
 The Licensor shall not be liable if the ability to provide the User with any portion of the Data is lost.

 11.5.
-Evraon team makes no warranty regarding the Data or any other information obtained through the Evraon Services, or the accuracy, timeliness, truthfulness, completeness or reliability of any Data or other information obtained through the Evraon Services.
+Evraon Team makes no warranty regarding the Data or any other information obtained through the Evraon Services, or the accuracy, timeliness, truthfulness, completeness or reliability of any Data or other information obtained through the Evraon Services.

 11.6.
 All information, including, but not limited to, financial information and any forecasts, is provided by the Evraon Services and Third Party Services for informational purposes only.